Nuisance in English law: Remedies

 There are three possible remedies where a defendant is found to have committed a nuisance; injunctions, damages and abatement.

 Injunctions are the main remedy, and consist of an order to stop the activity causing the nuisance (Mandatory or prohibitory) They may be "perpetual", completely forbidding the activity, or "partial", for example limiting when the activity can take place.

 Damages are a monetary sum paid by the defendant for the claimant's loss of enjoyment or any physical damage suffered; they may be paid for things as varied as loss of sleep or any loss of comfort caused by noise or smells.

 Abatement is a remedy that allows the claimant to directly end the nuisance, such as trimming back a protruding hedge.
 If the abatement requires the claimant stepping onto the defendant's land, he must give notice or risk becoming a trespasser.

-Proposed legislative changes

-In 2021 the government published its Police, Crime, Sentencing and Courts Bill, in which Section 60 would abolish the common law offence of public nuisance and replace it with a new statutory offence.